MrColwell/PS2Excel/README.md

 Will be added in future:
 - [ ] Number enrolled in class to be added to display
 - [ ] Section number to be added to Course
-- [ ] Count per period to be added at bottom of spreadsheet
 - [ ] Courses over multiple blocks (Coop only shows in first period scheduled)
 - [ ] Google Chrome preferred to select data, MS IE not working yet